Absorption Painting – An Easy Process Art Activity

 Absorption painting - a super easy process art activity for kids

-Fill your paper with random dots of colours or try make patterns and pictures.
+Fill the napkins with random dots of colours or make patterns and pictures.

 Absorption painting - a super easy process art activity for kids